Liberty Medical Aid Boasts Numerous Options

 - Hospital Plus – a good option that gives peace of mind in case of unexpected medical costs

-- Complete Select – lower contributions are enabled by using only network facilities and, in the case of chronic conditions, public hospitals
+- Complete Select – lower contributions are possible using only network facilities and, in the case of chronic conditions, public hospitals

-- Saver Select – similar options to the previous scheme, with network facilities and, in the case of chronic medicine, the need to attend a state facility
+- Saver Select – similar options to the previous scheme.
+This one has network facilities and, in the case of chronic medicine, the need to attend a state facility

 - Hospital Standard – an ideal option for people who have never had a medical aid before